HangfireIO/Hangfire.io/features.md

 ### Guaranteed processing

 Hangfire was made with the knowledge that the hosting environment can kill all the threads on each line.
-So, it does not remove the job until it was successfully completed and contains different implicit retry logic to do the job when its processing was aborted.
+So, it does not remove the job until it is successfully completed and contains different implicit retry logic to do the job when its processing was aborted.

 ### Instance method calls